davidpissarra/AGI-project/project/README.md

 ## Infrastruture Deployment and Provision

+**IMPORTANT**: If you are running the code in a project other than the one we provided, you will need to enable some APIs/services in GCP.
+For this, enter your project dashboard, navigate to APIs & Services → Enabled APIs & Services, click Enable APIs & Services and there search for Compute Engine API and Google Cloud Memorystore for Redis API; enable both of these and you are good to go.

 After having the terraform files all set, all the plugins should be installed (terraform init), a plan must be scheduled (terraform plan), in order to be able to apply/allocate the inteded resourses for the infrastructure (terraform apply).

 ```
 terraform init